TobiLight/GithubAddCommitPush/README.md

 # GithubAddCommitPush

-Github shell script to commit and push your changes
+Github shell script to commit and push your changes.

 # PS: You can modify the script to add specified files instead of all the files.